 24th November 2020

-Recognizing the historical forms of discrimination and oppression faced by the Dalit community, Equality Now in collaboration with Swabhiman Society – an organization which organizes Dalit women in Haryana to end caste-based oppression at the grassroots level, and provides, legal aid and support services to survivors of sexual violence – launched this report on 25 November 2020.
+Recognising the historical forms of discrimination and oppression faced by the Dalit community, Equality Now, in collaboration with Swabhiman Society – an organisation which organises Dalit women in Haryana to end caste-based oppression at the grassroots level, and provides legal aid and support services to survivors of sexual violence – launched this report on 25 November 2020.

 This report analyses 40 cases of sexual violence in Haryana and highlights their journey through the criminal justice system.
 It describes the specific barriers faced by Dalit survivors of sexual violence and presents urgent recommendations to the Indian and Haryana State Governments for taking action to end caste-based sexual violence.